Mathématique: Chapter 58

 Even so, his first two auditions of the day hadn’t gone well.

-As he’d anticipated, it was very difficult for him to pull the passion out of his performances.
+As he’d anticipated, it was difficult to pull the passion out of his performances.

 “Not a great fit,” he’d been told.

-“Hmm,” The girl said, leaning against the wall next to the elevators.
-“I’m thinking maybe you lean into this British thing more than you are,” she advised, giving him a critical look.
+“Hmm.”
+The girl studied him critically.
+“I’m thinking maybe you lean into this British Thing more than you are,” she advised, giving him a critical look.

 “Pardon?”
 Rush said.